jakenash12/Aus-Invasions-2023-Course/Aus_ITSPipeline.md

 ```

-### Runs Vsearch clustering to generate 97% OTUs.
-Submit this as a batch script titled ClusterDada2
+### Runs Vsearch clustering to generate 97% OTUs
+Output is our final OTU table and a set of associated representative sequences that are used for taxonomic classification
 ```
 #!/bin/bash
 #SBATCH -o slurm-%j-vsearch_cluster.out